Joseni99/azure-iot-learn/vnetworks.md

 Virtual networks and subnets span all availability zones in a region.
 You don't need to divide them by availability zones to accommodate zonal resources.
 For example, if you configure a zonal VM, you don't have to take into consideration the virtual network when selecting the availability zone for the VM.
 The same is true for other zonal resources.

+### Network design example

+In Microsoft Azure, subnet design is an essential aspect of creating a Virtual Network (VNet) to host various resources.
+Let's consider an example scenario for a company using Azure with different services:

+1. **Frontend Web Servers**: Public-facing web servers.
+2. **Backend Application Servers**: Running backend services.
+3. **Database Servers**: Storing application data.
+4. **Management Subnet**: For administrative tools and services.

+Here's a basic example:

+- **VNet Address Space**: 10.1.0.0/16

+- **Frontend Web Servers Subnet**: 10.1.1.0/24

+  - Usable addresses: 10.1.1.1 to 10.1.1.254

+- **Backend Application Servers Subnet**: 10.1.2.0/24

+  - Usable addresses: 10.1.2.1 to 10.1.2.254

+- **Database Servers Subnet**: 10.1.3.0/24

+  - Usable addresses: 10.1.3.1 to 10.1.3.254

+- **Management Subnet**: 10.1.4.0/24

+  - Usable addresses: 10.1.4.1 to 10.1.4.254

+In this example:

+- The Frontend Web Servers subnet is exposed to the internet.
+- The Backend Application Servers communicate with the Frontend and Database subnets.
+- The Database Servers subnet stores sensitive data and communicates with the Backend subnet.
+- The Management Subnet is used for administrative tools and services.

+Azure provides (NACLs) to control traffic between subnets, providing an additional layer of security in your design.
+Remember that this is a simplified example, and in a real-world scenario, you might have additional considerations like high availability, scalability, and redundancy.

 ## Pricing

 There's no charge for using Azure Virtual Network.
 It's free of cost.